ehoneahobed/create-express-boilerplate/README.md

 npx create-express-boilerplate <project-name> [--mvc]
 ```

 Replace `<project-name>` with the name of your new project.
 The optional `--mvc` or `--mongodb` flag, if included, adds an MVC folder structure to your project.
-And when the mongodb flag is used the app is created with a mongodb database
+And when the mongodb flag is used the app is created with a mongodb database connection.

 ## Usage